Exploring the Multifaceted Nature of Health

 “Food integrates with your body to create health in a powerful way.”

-She explains health using a formula E + M = H which means
+She explains health using the formula E + M = H which means

 Eating, Exercise, Environment plus